NKSP Language

 Because the earlier statements are executed in an event handler, the higher the chance that they will never get auto suspended.
 And with those couple of lines in the latter example you might even be lucky that it won't ever get suspended in that sensible code section at least.
 However when it comes to live concerts you don't really want to depend on luck, and in practice such a sensible code section might be bigger than this one.

-That's why we introduced synchronized
+That's why we introduced synchronized code blocks for the

 NKSP language, which have the following form: